digipolisantwerp/auth_aspnetcore_deprecated/README.md

 The Auth toolbox handles both Authentication and Authorization that can be used in ASP.NET Core 1.0 Web API Projects.

 The Auth toolbox supports authentication using a bearer Jwt token.
 The Jwt token identifies the user making the request.
-When a valid token is present in the request authorization header the middleware will request the permissions for the user and enforce these permissions.
+When a valid token is present in the request authorization header the middleware will request the permissions for the user from a Policy Desision Point (PDP) and enforce these permissions.
 The Auth toolbox acts as a Policy Enforcement Point (PEP).

 All the permissions received from the PDP (Policy Decision Point) will be added to the claims of the User's principal and are available in the application.